roth-hex-lab/roth-hex-lab.github.io/content/projects/SABERGUIDE/index.md

 ---

-SABERGUIDE is a joined project together with Angela Schoellig (TUM) and Stefan Leutenegger (ETH Zurich).
-Together, we explore drone based reconstruction of accident scenes.
-This project focuses on sensor-fusion, multi-sensor reconstruction and interaction with novel reconstruction methods in XR.
+SABERGUIDE is a joint project together with Prof. Angela Schoellig (TUM), [LSY Lab](https://www.dynsyslab.org/) and Prof. Stefan Leutenegger (ETH Zurich), [MRL](https://mrl.ethz.ch).
+Together, we explore drone-based reconstruction of accident scenes, with a focus on sensor fusion, multi-sensor 3D reconstruction, and the integration of novel reconstruction methods within XR environments.

+The project brings together expertise from the LSY lab led by Prof. Angela Schoellig and the MRL led by Prof Stefan Leutenegger.
+From Angela Schoellig’s team, [Dr. Haoming Zhang](https://probablyinconsistent.de) contributes expertise in active sensor fusion and robotics.
+From Stefan Leutenegger’s team, [Simon Boche](https://scholar.google.com/citations?user=YxB2vHEAAAAJ&hl=de) supports the project with contributions in mobile robotics and spatial AI research.

-The aim of our aerial XR teleguidance in emergency scenarios is to address accident rescue scenarios in an efficient and technical way.
+The aim of our aerial XR teleguidance framework for emergency scenarios is to enable efficient, technically robust accident-scene assessment and rescue support.
+By combining autonomous aerial sensing, advanced reconstruction pipelines, and immersive XR interaction, SABERGUIDE seeks to provide first responders and remote experts with accurate situational awareness and intuitive tools for collaborative decision-making in time-critical rescue operations.

+The project is supported by the MIRMI-X funding scheme.
 # Publications

 {{< spoiler text="LiftNav: Path Planning via Semantic Lifting in TSDF-Guided Gaussian Splatting @ICRA SRRA Workshop 2026" >}}
 We are happy to present our IEEE ICRA SRRA workshop paper "[LiftNav](https://hex-lab.io/publication/2026/2026-ieee-icra-srra-hannah/): Path Planning via Semantic Lifting in TSDF-Guided Gaussian Splatting" by Hannah Schieber, Dominik Frischmann, Victor Schaack, Angela P. Schoellig, and Daniel Roth at IEEE ICRA SRRA 2026 in Vienna.
 {{< /spoiler >}}

+{{< figure src="MIRMI_logo.png">}}